 How do I get on the ballot? - Before the primary election begins, there is a weeklong nomination process in which potential candidates can nominate themselves or be nominated by their peers.
 A nominee must then attend a mandatory information session to learn more about election guidelines, and must also submit a petition with 40 signatures.

-Who can I contact if I have other questions? - Please contact Aretha Datta , the SG Elections Board Chair at sgelections@ncssm.edu with questions.
+Who can I contact if I have other questions? - Please get in touch with Reshmi Polneedi, the SG Elections Board Chair at sgelections@ncssm.edu with questions.

 Attend the SG SBP & SBT Leadership Information Session